There’s so little romance in pedals.

 The degree to which I identify with this is far too high considering how difficult I find it to parse.
 Leave it to a romantic poet to apply some torque to words.
 Regardless of its meaning or literary historical value, I am happy to co-opt the phrase “savage torpor” for this digital reverb pedal.

 This is not my first pedal that uses digital technology, but for some reason, it feels extra digital.
 Not that I have any problem with digital effects in principle: as I described at length in my write-up for the Vacuous Reverb, reverb is not an effect that naturally lends itself to being stuffed inside of a box the size of a guitar pedal without some digital component.
 Vacuous uses a Belton Brick, which is a canned reverb module built around three canned digital delay chips.
 Their method of operation is somewhat irrelevant from a circuit standpoint though—their digital doodads are completely self-contained and the whole thing can be treated like a black box.
-It’s not like you could hook it up to a computer and reprogram it if you wanted to (as far as I know).
+It’s not like you could hook it up to a computer and reprogram it if you wanted to.
 While I love that pedal, it has a particular character that I don’t always want in every context.
 I found myself wishing that I had more generic reverbs available, like I have in my DAW, but in a format that can be placed anywhere in a pedal chain.
 And the answer to that was to finally embrace the FV-1.

 In this case, I didn’t need to deal with any of that though.
 I found a circuit board on PedalPCB (the Spatialist) where they’ll solder the FV-1 on for not much more than the retail cost of the part and include a pre-programmed EEPROM so that no coding is necessary (nor the infrastructure to push code to an EEPROM).
 This makes this project feel a little bit like putting together a Lego set to the picture on the box, but I’ve been on a kick of building things the slightly more difficult way on strip board, and was at peace with somewhat blindly following the instructions on this one.
 After all, a multitude of causes unknown to former times are now acting with a combined force to blunt the discriminating powers of the mind, and unfitting it for all voluntary exertion to reduce it to a state of almost savage torpor.